AdamClarkStandke/GAN_Models/README.md

 I decided to try this loss out, since the cityscape data set is very imbalenced in regards to easy images (i.e. an alleyway with just cars) versus hard images (i.e. a pedestrian cross-walk with different car types like trucks, motorcycles, people, bikes,and traffic signs).

 In addition to the focal loss I wanted to see the effect that an Image buffer would have in regards to better segmentations.
-As the authors of [^11] state:
+As the authors state:

 > [T]o reduce model oscillation... we...update discriminators D<sub>X</sub> and D<sub>Y</sub> using a history of generated images rather than the ones produced by the latest generative networks.
-We keep an image buffer that stores the 50 previously generated images.[^11]
+We keep an image buffer that stores the 50 previously generated images.[^9]

-To implement this image buffer I turned to the CycleGAN implementation done by Xiaowei-hu which can be found here: [CycleGAN] (https://github.com/xiaowei-hu/CycleGAN-tensorflow).
+To implement this image buffer I turned to the CycleGAN implementation done by Xiaowei-hu which can be found here: [CycleGAN](https://github.com/xiaowei-hu/CycleGAN-tensorflow).
 After playing around with the sizes, I realized that a buffer of 50 was way to big for the number of epochs I was using.
-Because I noticed that generally the generators produced pretty accurate segmentaions as time went on, an upper limit of 30 was decided on (lol using my sixth sense).
+Because I noticed that generally the generators produced pretty accurate segmentaions for a short range, an upper limit of 5 was decided on (lol using my sixth sense).

 **CycleGAN w/ Pix2Pix U-Net Backbone w/ instance normalization:**